Hepatitis B

 How do doctors treat hepatitis B?

-Not everyone with chronic hepatitis B needs treatment.
-If blood tests show that hepatitis B could be damaging a person’s liver, a doctor may prescribe antiviral medicines to lower the chances of liver damage and complications.
+If blood tests show that hepatitis B could be causing liver damage, doctors may prescribe antiviral medicines.
+These medicines can lower the chances of getting liver damage and other problems.

-For safety reasons, you also should talk with your doctor before using dietary supplements, such as vitamins, or any complementary or alternative medicines or medical practices.
+Check with your doctor before taking any prescription or over-the-counter medicines.
+For safety reasons, talk with your doctor before using dietary supplements, such as vitamins or complementary or alternative medicines or medical practices.
+Some of these could lead to liver damage.

 How do doctors treat the complications of hepatitis B?

 If chronic hepatitis B leads to liver failure or liver cancer, you may need a liver transplant.
+Antiviral medicines and a medicine called hepatitis B immune globulin (HBIG) can prevent hepatitis B infection in the new liver.

 How can I protect myself from hepatitis B infection?